-Saga’s recent woes show the perils of stretching a brand too far, too fast, and neglecting the core (1).
+Saga’s recent woes show the perils of unsuccessful brand stretching: going too far, too fast, and neglecting the core (1).
 The insurance and travel provider for the over-50s recently announced a £310m write-down and a 5.4% fall in underlying profits.
 Shares hit a new low of 33p following the news, down 80% from when the company floated in May 2014, equating to a £1.7 billion loss in value.

 The share price drop reflects a brand and business in decline:

 - Customers: down from 2.7 million to 2.1 million

 - Prompted brand awareness: down from 96% to 87%

 - Saga magazine readership: down from 1.2 million to 500,000.

 - Average products sold per customer: down from 2.7 to 1.4 (partly down to changed definitions)

 So what can we learn from this sorry Saga, and how might the company get back to growth?